eternalai-org/truly-open-ai/README.md

 ## Design Principles

 * **Decentralize everything**.
 Ensure that no single point of failure or control exists by questioning every component of the Truly Open AI infrastructure and decentralizing it.
-* **Smart contracts first**.
+* **Trustless**.
 Use smart contracts at every step to trustlessly coordinate all parties in the system.
 * **Production grade**.
 Code must be designed and written with production-grade scale in mind.
 * **Everything is an agent**.
 Not just regular agents, every component in the software stack, whether a swarm of agents, a model storage system, a GPU node, a cross-chain agent communication bridge, an infrastructure microservice, or an API, is represented as an agent.
 * **Agents do one thing and do it well**.
 Each agent should have a single, well-defined purpose and perform it well.